Rules & Regulations

 We ask our community to respect the common areas such the lobby, the common hallways and staircases by not carrying food or drink throughout the building.
 If for some reason, a spill should happen, especially on the carpeted areas, call the maintenance department as soon as possible.
 They are equipped to handle hard to remove stains.
 If a major cleaning is needed the unit owner will be responsible for any monetary damage.

-Should there be any damage to the physical property of the building in the common areas such as dent to walls, broken windows, chipped or damaged doors, the repair will be made at the owner’s expense.
+Should there be any damage to the physical property of the building in the common areas such as dents to walls, broken windows, chipped or damaged doors, the repair will be made at the owner’s expense.

 Residents may not post items on the common bulletin boards without first getting approval of the text and format from the Office Manager or the Board.
 However, they may post notices on the bulletin board in the package room.